RosboneMako/MakoThump/README.md

 We dont have a seperate filter, we just have seperate past sample buffers.
 One for each channel.
 If you are making a 5 channel movie processor you would need to increase array sizes to 5 for example.

+There are three included filter functions: Low Pass, High Pass, and Band Pass.
+It is beyond the scope here to fully discuss these.

+High and Low pass filters only need a cutoff frequency (Fc).
+This is the point the filter will begin to work.
+A low pass set to 1 Khz will let all signals thru below 1 kHz.
+1 kHz and above the signal will start to be attenuated (lowered).

+A band pass filter is basically a low pass and high pass combined.
+So it attenuates stuff above and below the cutoff frequency.
+How much gets attenuated is defined by the filter width (Q).
+Smaller Q = lets more frequencies thru.
+Larger Q = affects more frequencies.
+In guitar terms, a large Q value will make your signal sound like it is going thru a Wah Wah pedal.